Elession/pwn-challenges/Beginner/registers/README.md

 ## Guide
 What exactly are **registers**?

-They are actually computer memories that resides in yr CPU.
+They are actually computer memories that resides in your CPU.
 This is to allows for the fastest access to memory.

 Each register is able to contain data (values, addresses, etc.).
 But we will categorise and talk about the more important registers.